cran/cjar/README.md

     [“usethis”](https://usethis.r-lib.org/reference/edit.html) package
     to create the file by running the function `edit_r_environ(scope = "user")`
-2. Add the 2 variables, listed below, to the `.Renviron` file using the file location path for both, the json (auth) file and the private key file.
+2. Add the variable, listed below, to the `.Renviron` file using the file location path of the JSON file.
 The format of variables in the `.Renviron` file is straightforward.

 <!-- -->

-    ## JWT creds ##
+    ## S2S creds ##
     CJA_AUTH_FILE=filelocation.json
-    CJA_PRIVATE_KEY=private.key

-After adding these 2 variables to the `.Renviron` file and saving it, restart your R session (**Session \> Restart R** in RStudio) and reload the package (`library(cjar)`).
+After adding this variable to the `.Renviron` file and saving it, restart your R session (**Session \> Restart R** in RStudio) and reload the package (`library(cjar)`).